U.S. Forest Service

 The cabinet on my example was missing the rear panel, perhaps it had been dropped or somehow damaged.
 I made a new one out of a sheet of 1/4 inch plywood.
 The paint was also an awful slopped-on black mess, so I had to strip it and repaint it, which required endless wet sanding and so forth.
 The original finish was a flat gray, without wood grain showing.
 I had a devil of a time getting something close to this but after many brush coats of a thick gray enamel followed by sanding between coats, I got a pretty good result.
 I now realize that I should have coated the wood with a sealer such as Kilz before painting the gray, so that it would not have soaked in so much, saving me a lot of time.

 Note the round separate housings for microphone and speaker in this model.
 The microphone does not detach and is built into the lid.
-The headphones were missing when this unit was found, but a pair was located at a hamfest.
-The originals in the early SPF's were Trimm Featherweight type marked "US Forest Service."
+The headphones were missing when this unit was found.
+The originals in the early SPF's were Trimm Featherweight type usually marked "US Forest Service."
 Mine was missing the headphones when I got it but through the kindness of a fellow ham I was given the correct set.
 Not many versions of early magnetic headphones will fit.
 They are stored looped around the speaker assembly in this style and the headband has to be fairly springy and flexible.
 The early speaker as shown below is a magnetic type with a fairly high impedance voice coil.
 Not 8 Ohms !
 The speaker in the last models, the AF's, is a standard PM style.

 The power connector on the models before AF is a strange proprietary type which you are never likely to find.
 As seen above.
 The best solution is to use some short banana pins for each hole.
 My plan is to take a piece of thin Lexan plastic and drill it to accept short banana style pins robbed from some military connector in the junkbox, and then pot the assembly in clear epoxy after the wires have been soldered.
 Or possibly pot the assembly with black RTV.
 The speaker-microphone connector is an odd early variation of the standard Amphenol connector used on two-way radios for decades.
 The odd part is that there is no keyway notch in the socket shell and it is possible to insert the connector any of four ways!
 I solved this by putting a dot of red paint on the male shell and the female socket pin area to index the right way.
 It would probably be better to replace them with the newer keyway version connectors but I decided to keep this one original.
 I later saw other SPF's which indeed had the remains of paint dots from the factory.